blockbridge/blockbridge-kb/howto/volumes/index.md

 ## Autonomous Repair

-Volumes provide continued operation in the event of device failure.
-Causes of device failure may include power loss, controller malfunction, network failure, enclosure failure, and defective media.
+Volumes provide continued operation in the event of disk failure.
+Causes of disk failure may include power loss, controller malfunction, network failure, enclosure failure, and defective media.

 Many failure scenarios are transient and recoverable.
 The Volume Manager uses timer-based heuristics to minimize the duration of degraded redundancy.
-The Volume Manager prefers to synchronize differences between devices over executing full device synchronization.
+The Volume Manager prefers to synchronize differences between disks over executing full disk synchronization.

-If a permanent device failure occurs, the Volume Manager automatically repairs volumes based on the availability of eligible replacement devices (i.e., spares).
-Replacement device eligibility may be constrained by per-volume policy, if specified.
+If a permanent disk failure occurs, the Volume Manager automatically repairs volumes based on the availability of eligible replacement disks (i.e., spares).
+Replacement disk eligibility may be constrained by per-volume policy, if specified.

 The following controls determine the precise timing of recovery actions taken by the Volume Manager:

-* **TimeToRepair** is the duration of time that the Volume Manager waits before searching for a replacement device.
-If the cause of device failure resolves within *TimeToRepair* and the device data appears intact, it may be re-added to the volume for optimized recovery.
+* **TimeToRepair** is the duration of time that the Volume Manager waits before searching for a replacement disk.
+If the cause of disk failure resolves within *TimeToRepair* and the disk data appears intact, it may be re-added to the volume for optimized recovery.
 The default value of *TimeToRepair* is 5 minutes.

-* Upon the expiration of *TimeToRepair*, the volume manager begins searching for a replacement device.
-When a replacement device becomes available, the Volume Manager waits **TimeToReplace** before initiating replacement.
-If the cause of device failure resolves within *TimeToReplace* and the device data appears intact, it may be re-added to the volume for optimized recovery.
-Otherwise, the device is invalidated, and replacement occurs immediately along with full device synchronization.
+* Upon the expiration of *TimeToRepair*, the volume manager begins searching for a replacement disk.
+When a replacement disk becomes available, the Volume Manager waits **TimeToReplace** before initiating replacement.
+If the cause of disk failure resolves within *TimeToReplace* and the disk data appears intact, it may be re-added to the volume for optimized recovery.
+Otherwise, the disk is invalidated, and replacement occurs immediately along with full disk synchronization.

 {% include tip.html content="*TimeToReplace* allows for optimized recovery from